Irenexzwen/scRNA-seq-analysis/README.md

 </a></li></ul></li></ul></li></ul></li></ul></li></ul></div>

 ## Introduction
-It's good to be in a time that single cell transcriptom is easy to aquire with formulated protocols as well as good  to know these methods share certain brilliant commons that we can now easily follow up.
+It's good to be in a time that single cell transcriptom is easy to aquire with formulated protocols as well as to know these methods share certain commons that we can now easily follow up.

 It's been around a decade since [Tang et al., 2009](https://www.ncbi.nlm.nih.gov/pubmed/19349980) first proposed completely unbiased transcriptome-wide investigation of the mRNA in a single cell by taking advantage of high throughput DNA sequencing techonogy.
 Through years, technologies have been improved through **sensitivity, accuracy, cost efficiency and scalability.**